 Long distance friends.

 What if your online friend lives far away?
 All of the above advice still applies, including the part about having a friend or relative accompany you.
-But it will cost more to visit each other, so you definitely want to be sure you’re serious about wanting to pursue a long distance relationship.
+But in this case it will cost more to visit each other, so you definitely want to be sure you’re serious about wanting to pursue a long distance relationship.
 If you must travel out of state in order to meet the person, your first meeting will probably be at the airport, which is as safe a place as any to meet and see if the two of you are compatible.
-Just beware of any bad vibes before leaving the airport with the person – remember what happened in Taken.
+Just beware of any bad vibes before leaving the airport with the person, and remember what happened in the movie Taken.

 In general, the whole idea of meeting an online friend for the first time is scarier for females than males, simply because males are usually physically stronger and thus more of a potential threat.
 But either way, even though the flight required a substantial commitment of time and money, if you get all the way there and then decide that you don’t like the person, don’t feel obligated to stick around.
 Have an alternative plan in case things don’t work out, like taking a mini vacation on your own as long as you’re there.

 Despite all the horror stories about online predators and human traffickers, not everyone is out to get you – but you need to be smart about who you let into your life, and what you’re getting yourself into.
 You can never be too cautious when it comes to your personal safety.
-Good luck and let us know how it goes. 😉
+And finally, if you’re going to date someone online, be yourself.
+Don’t try to be someone who you are not.
+Nobody likes fake people.
+Being honest and open is a must.
+That’s the best way to avoid unpleasant surprises down the road.
+Good luck and let us know how it goes. 🙂